selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

 Observe that these approaches can be broadly categorized as follows:

 1. Synchronous approaches, like GPipe and DAPPLE, which do not use stale weights for computing gradients.
-    - These wait for newest weights before computing gradients
+    - These wait for newest weights before computing gradients.
     - Computing devices may need to stay idle, leading to nonzero bubble ratios.
     - Due to being synchronous, they have high statistical efficiency and therefore excellent convergence.
 2. Asynchronous approaches that uses stale weights for gradient calculation, which allows devices to never go idle.
-    - These effectively eliminate bubbles
+    - These effectively eliminate bubbles.
     - Due to being asynchronous, they have relatively lower statistical efficiency, and slightly worse convergence behavior.
     - Asynchronous approaches can further be refined as:
         1. Approaches that caches stale weights to handle weight discrepancy, like PipeDream, AvgPipe, and WPipe.
 These approaches don't need extra computation overhead, but always uses no less than $2M_\theta$ memory for storing weights.